Design Patterns: Behavioral

-Criticism
+Reception

+In 2005 the ACM SIGPLAN awarded that year's Programming Languages Achievement Award to the authors, in recognition of the impact of their work "on programming practice and programming language design".

 Criticism has been directed at the concept of software design patterns generally, and at Design Patterns specifically.
 A primary criticism of Design Patterns is that its patterns are simply workarounds for missing features in C++, replacing elegant abstract features with lengthy concrete patterns, essentially becoming a "human compiler".
 Paul Graham wrote:

 Peter Norvig demonstrates that 16 out of the 23 patterns in Design Patterns are simplified or eliminated by language features in Lisp or Dylan.
 Related observations were made by Hannemann and Kiczales who implemented several of the 23 design patterns using an aspect-oriented programming language (AspectJ) and showed that code-level dependencies were removed from the implementations of 17 of the 23 design patterns and that aspect-oriented programming could simplify the implementations of design patterns.

-There has also been humorous criticism, such as a show trial at OOPSLA '99 on 3 November 1999, and a parody of the format, by Jim Coplien, entitled "Kansas City Air Conditioner".

 In an interview with InformIT in 2009, Erich Gamma stated that the book authors had a discussion in 2005 on how they would have refactored the book and concluded that they would have recategorized some patterns and added a few additional ones, such as extension object/interface, dependency injection, type object, and null object.
-Gamma wanted to remove the Singleton pattern, but there was no consensus among the authors to do so.
+Gamma wanted to remove the singleton pattern, but there was no consensus among the authors to do so.